Category: Laundry

 Using a service for the first time can be stressful—especially with something as personal as your laundry.
 Will your favorite sweater come back in the same shape?
 Do you need to separate your whites and colors beforehand?
 How long does it usually take?
 These are all good questions, and getting the answers can help you feel confident about your decisions.

-Using wash and fold for the first time can feel strange, but at Martinizing Cleaners, we simplified the entire process to make it as easy as possible.
+Using wash dry fold laundry for the first time can feel strange, but at Martinizing Cleaners, we simplified the entire process to make it as easy as possible.
 Our goal is to handle your laundry with professional care while giving you more time for what matters most.
 Whether you drop off at one of our locations or schedule a pickup, we have you covered from start to finish.

 Step 1 | Place Your Order—Your Way